Kir-Push/LazyIr/README.md

-# Lazyir - is a project that allow to linux/win pc communicate with android phone
+# Lazyir - android app
+## Is a project that allow to linux/win pc communicate with android phone
 What he can do:

 * Share Files - phone filesystem will be a regular folder in linux, and\